MILD: Multi-Layer Diffusion Strategy for Complex and Precise Multi-IP Aware Human Erasing: Related Work

-\paragraph{Object Removal} Object removal, as a task derived from image inpainting, aims to eliminate user-specified content while preserving scene fidelity.
-Early approaches~\cite{suvorov2022lama} achieved reasonable results by adapting general-purpose generative models with task-specific~\cite{jain2023structuretexture,yi2020cra} guidance, but they struggled to capture complex textures and scene structures.
-Recent works~\cite{hu2021lora,kingma2014auto,ronneberger2015unet,rombach2022high,ho2020denoising} have explored a range of strategies to improve controllability and fidelity~\cite{winter2024objectdrop}.
-Training-based~\cite{yang2023magicremover, smarteraser2025, erasediffusion2025, rorem2025} approaches fine-tune diffusion models using supervision such as masks, prompts, or parameter-efficient modules.
-Training-free~\cite{sun2025attentive,han2024proxedit,jia2024designedit,li2024source} approaches, in contrast, manipulate internal representations (e.g., attention maps or embeddings) during inference to enable flexible editing.
-In parallel, different forms of user interaction have been introduced—ranging from text-prompted editing~\cite{bartal2022text2live,zhao2021comodgan,geng2024instructdiffusion} to mask-guided~\cite{li2022mat,kohler2014maskspecific,xie2023smartbrush,xie2023dreaminpainter} generation—to support more intuitive control.
+We introduce the recent works concentrated in image inpainting (see Appendix ~\ref{app:rw:image}), object Removal (see Sec. ~\ref{sec:rw:or}) and Layered Generation (see Appendix ~\ref{app:rw:layer}). \paragraph{Object Removal} Object removal, as a task derived from image inpainting, aims to eliminate user-specified content while preserving scene fidelity.
+Early approaches~\citep{suvorov2022lama} achieved reasonable results by adapting general-purpose generative models with task-specific~\citep{jain2023structuretexture,yi2020cra} guidance, but they struggled to capture complex textures and scene structures.
+Recent works~\citep{hu2021lora,kingma2014auto,ronneberger2015unet,rombach2022high,ho2020denoising} have explored a range of strategies to improve controllability and fidelity~\citep{winter2024objectdrop}.
+Training-based~\citep{yang2023magicremover, smarteraser2025, erasediffusion2025, rorem2025} approaches fine-tune diffusion models using supervision such as masks, prompts, or parameter-efficient modules.
+Training-free~\citep{sun2025attentive,han2024proxedit,jia2024designedit,li2024source} approaches, in contrast, manipulate internal representations (e.g., attention maps or embeddings) during inference to enable flexible editing.
+In parallel, different forms of user interaction have been introduced—ranging from text-prompted editing~\citep{bartal2022text2live,zhao2021comodgan,geng2024instructdiffusion} to mask-guided~\citep{li2022mat,kohler2014maskspecific,xie2023smartbrush,xie2023dreaminpainter} generation—to support more intuitive control.
 Despite these advances, we found that most existing methods lack instance-level distinction, generating a single prediction conditioned on all masked targets or prompts.
-This entangled treatment limits the compositional flexibility and often leads to interference between each instance and its surrounding region.
+This entangled treatment limits the compositional flexibility and often leads to interference between each instance and its surrounding region, especially when it comes to complex human-oriented interaction scenes.